ibm-cloud-docs/Cloudant/guides/migration.md

 Metric | Description
 -------|------------
-Lookups per second | The rate at which simple document fetches are performed, for example, retrieving a document by its `_id`.
+Reads per second | The rate at which simple document fetches are performed, for example, retrieving a document by its `_id`, or queries against a partitioned database using a partition key.
 Writes per second | The rate at which data is written to the database.
 API calls dealing with document creation, update, or deletion count as 'writes'.
-Queries per second | The rate at which the database is queried, typically by accessing the `_find` endpoint or by using secondary MapReduce indices.
+Global Queries per second | The rate at which the database is queried using global indexes, typically by accessing the `_find` endpoint or by using secondary MapReduce, search, or geospatial indices.
 Storage | The amount of disk space occupied by your JSON data, attachments, and secondary indices.

-As an example, the Lite plan offers 20 lookups per second, 10 writes per second, 5 queries per second, and 1 GB of storage for free.
+As an example, the Lite plan offers 20 reads per second, 10 writes per second, 5 global queries per second, and 1 GB of storage for free.
 This plan is ideal when you are 'kicking the tires' of the product and during product development.
-When your application goes into production, you must switch to the Standard plan.
-The Standard plan's smallest package has 100 lookups per second, 50 writes per second, 5 queries per second, and 20 GB of storage (extra storage is charged by GB) for ~$76.65 USD per month.
+When your application goes into QA or production, switch to the Standard plan to scale the instance.
+The Standard plan's smallest capacity has 100 reads per second, 50 writes per second, 5 global queries per second, and 20 GB of storage (extra storage is charged by GB) for ~USD$76.65 per month.

 By using the slider in the {{site.data.keyword.cloudant_short_notm}} dashboard, you can reserve a smaller or larger capacity for your {{site.data.keyword.cloudant_short_notm}} service whenever you need it: